-We agreed to file this registration statement with the SEC for the benefit of the Transact Selling Stockholders and to use our commercially reasonable efforts to file required amendments and supplements to keep it current and effective until the earlier of (1) the date that each Transact Selling Stockholder may sell his shares without restriction by the volume limitations of Rule 144(e) under the Securities Act of 1933 or (2) the date that all of the shares issued to the Transact Selling Stockholders have been sold pursuant to the registration statement of which this prospectus is a part.
+We agreed to file this registration statement with the SEC for the benefit of the selling stockholders and to use our commercially reasonable efforts to file required amendments and supplements to keep it current and effective until the earliest of (1) February 19, 2005, (2) the date on which each selling stockholder may sell its shares without restriction by the volume limitations of Rule 144(e) under the Securities Act of 1933, or (3) the date that all of the shares have been sold pursuant to the registration statement of which this prospectus is a part.
+Under the terms of the e-pay acquisition agreement, except for certain permitted transfers to immediate family members or affiliates, or by will or the laws of descent or distribution, the selling stockholders may not sell, transfer, dispose of, assign or encumber any of the shares of common stock covered by this prospectus prior to February 19, 2004, provided that any shares issued upon our redemption of the convertible notes may be sold immediately pursuant to this prospectus.